jonspock/docker-based-gitian-builder/README.md

 1. Edit the Dockerfile and take a look at what statements are included.
 Use [this guide](https://docs.docker.com/engine/reference/builder/) to examine the statements and what they mean.
 2. Pay special attention to use the of 'sudo' in the Dockerfile.
 This means the command that comes after the sudo call needs root privilege to perform its function.
 3. Pay close attention to adding files to /etc/sudoers.d directory.
 This also raises the privileges to functions within these files.
 In our case, we added a file to allow gitian-builder to perform apt-get so that it can install dependencies and then also run dpkg-query to get the hashes of those dependencies for the final output manifest.
 We are limiting root functionality to those things only.
 This is very important because gitian builder needs to set up its build environment, but shouldn't need full root access.
-Then, later, when gitian-builder accepts a config file that contains a script from bitcoin, it also should not need to be root.
+Then, later, when gitian-builder accepts a config file that contains a script from devault, it also should not need to be root.
 We should practice principle of least privilege as much as possible.
 4. Check out the dependencies that are being installed.
 Are they really needed or did the author forget to remove unneeded items?
 5. The 'ENTRYPOINT' key shows us what script or command will be run when you run 'docker run'.
 This makes the docker container a self-contained executable.
 The 'CMD' values are the default parameters to the command in ENTRYPOINT.
 If you execute 'docker run arg1 arg2 arg3', then arg1, arg2, arg3 override the default parameters in CMD.